 Information about upcoming social justice events can be found below.
 See the Weekly Announce email or contact office@uuithaca.org for Zoom links.

-The EIC meets to discuss/exchange ideas and actions that further sustainable living for each one of us, for the FUSIT congregation, and for our congregations’ role in the greater community.
-Meets every first Wednesday of the month.
+The Environmental Interest Circle meets to discuss/exchange ideas and actions that further sustainable living for each one of us, for the FUSIT congregation, and for our congregations’ role in the greater community.
+We meet every first Wednesday of the month

 Democracy Circle